As a writer, Minnesota could be the perfect place to work and get published.

 12. Jolly Fish Press

 A newer entry in the Minnesota publishing market, Jolly Fish Press was launched in 2011.
 But since then, it has quickly managed to become a disruptive, fresh voice in the industry by promoting unique and edgy talent.
 They only publish Young Adult and Middle Grade fiction books in print and digital formats.
 They were acquired by North Star Editions, Inc. in 2016 but continue to operate in Mendota Heights in Minnesota.
 Jolly Fish Press works closely with writers to create, edit and promote their books so writers looking for a personalized and customized experience should consider approaching them.
 You can read submission details and guidelines on this page.
+The company is currently accepting young adult fiction and middle grade fiction with bold narrative voices and unique characters.
+They are also seeking authors for work-for-hire assignments.

 13. Riverfeet Press

 Daniel J. Rice formed Riverfeet Press in 2013 to bridge the gap between publishers and authors.
 It is based in Livingston and wishes to be in a creative partnership with authors instead of just taking over the process.
 Fiction, non-fiction and poetry are the genres they accept.
 They are currently accepting only full-length manuscripts.
 Read submission details here before sending your proposal.
+Note that the company is currently closed for anthology submissions.

 Located in Golden Valley, Tristan Publishing prints books with messages and spirit.
 Believing in spreading positivity through books, Tristan Publishing is owned by Brett and Sheila Waldman.
 They currently have three imprints- Tristan Outdoors, Tristan Publishing and Waldman House Press.
 While they are not limited to fiction or non-fiction, they want stories that are uplifting, about faith, about Jesus Christ and the power of human kindness.
 Writers can find contact details and instructions on this page.